 HIV-Related Health Disparities Among Racial and Ethnic Minorities

 HIV-related health disparities are significant among racial and ethnic minorities.
-Black Americans represented 41% of all people living with HIV but only 13% of the population in 2018.
+Black Americans represented 40% of all new HIV diagnoses but only 13% of the population in 2021.
 Not only are Black Americans disproportionately impacted by HIV, but they also experience SDOH that often lead to poorer health outcomes.
 This is the case with other racial and ethnic minorities as well, including Hispanic/Latinx individuals.
-In 2018, Hispanic/Latinx people represented 16% of the U.S. population but comprised 26% of those newly diagnosed with HIV.
+In 2021, Hispanic/Latinx people represented 16% of the U.S. population but comprised 29% of those newly diagnosed with HIV.

 Language barriers and cultural practices can also pose barriers to accessing HIV education and care.
 In some cultures, such as in East Asian cultures, it is a taboo to discuss illness—especially when related to sex.
 Cultural beliefs can contribute to stigmatized beliefs about HIV, fewer instances of seeking essential HIV medical care, significant underreporting of HIV cases, and inequitable intervention resource allocations (CDC).
 Additionally, concern for immigration status can place pressure on racial/ethnic minorities to avoid health services because they fear the impact that an HIV diagnosis can have on their residential security in the U.S. (CDC).